sagol-python-for-neuroscientists/textbook-public/assignment1/HW1.md

 ## Submission

 The submission guidelines for this exercise are unique, and should also serve as a learning experience on how to work with version control and GitHub.

 Version control is explained in the second class, which is already online, so I won't go into the "why?" aspect of it, and we'll just plunge right in.

+1. Install `git` as described in `SetupPython.md`, task #2.
 1. Create a new [GitHub.com](https://github.com) user (or use an existing one).
 2. Create a new repository.
 Name it.
 At the bottom of the page choose a Python `.gitignore` file.
 The `.gitignore` file specifies the files that are ignored, i.e. _not_ under version control.